grandparkla/nyela/index.markdown

 ### Go Metro

 All metro rail lines including Orange and Silver Lines run**24 hours**on New Year’s Eve with **free fares from 9pm–2am**.
 Take the Metro Red/Purple Line to the *Civic Center/Grand Park Station* or the Gold Line to the *Little Tokyo/Arts District Station*.
-Plan your trip at[metro.net](https://www.metro.net/)
+Plan your trip at [metro.net](https://www.metro.net/)

 ### Bicycle Parking